vrizzi/styleguide/Ruby.md

     hash = { one: 1, two: 2, three: 3 }
     ```

-* Rely on the fact that hashes in Ruby 1.9 are ordered.
+* Rely on the fact that hashes in Ruby 1.9 and above are ordered.
 * Never modify a collection while traversing it.

 ## Strings